Raffaelbdl/hyperbolic-nn-haiku/README.md

 The following content is currently implemented

 ### Core
-Contains all the functions related to riemannian spaces (eg. Möbius operations)
+Contains most of the functions related to riemannian spaces (eg. Möbius operations, distance)

 ### Layers
 * `StereographicLinearLayer`: base linear layer in K-stereographic model